 Stick to Similar Weapons

-Just like horses, sticking to the same weapon for longer periods of time with making you the master of that specific weapon.
+Just like horses, sticking to the same weapon for longer periods makes you the master of that specific weapon.
 As you continue to use a weapon, you will gain weapon ranks which will complete your weapon challenges as well as unlock special combat accessories that are later purchased.

 You can use any weapon that you like but sticking to a similar weapon will help you rank up quickly in that specific category.
 You can quickly rank up in all categories by using a weapon in that category for some time and completing challenges.